 How does the ammunition differ?

-The ammunition type is one area where these types of gun vary quite a bit.
+The ammunition type is one area where these types of guns vary quite a bit.
 Let’s look at Airsoft ammo for a second.

-The ammunition in Airsoft guns are most typically 6mm in diameter and is non-metallic so they are a lot softer than the ammunition used in a BB gun.
+The ammunition in Airsoft guns is most typically 6mm in diameter and is non-metallic so they are a lot softer than the ammunition used in a BB gun.

 - Paintball BBs – used in some adapted airsoft guns and are similar to those used in the proper paintball guns.

-- Markers – these pellets will leave a coloured mark where they strike and are made from silica.
+- Markers – these pellets will leave a colored mark where they strike and are made from silica.